Ultimate Ways To Stop Brain Drain Crisis

 The Government Priorities

 Similarly, Political violence and corruption have played pivotal roles for a negative business ecosystem, deterring private investment and job creation.
 West Bengal has seen minimal industrial and manufacturing growth in the last couple of decades.
-Mamata Banerjee has to take the onus and start replanning.
+Mamata Banerjee has to take the onus and start replanning immediately.

-The unemployment rate saw a sharp spike during the recent years; the situation remains volatile and sensitive to economic shocks.
+The unemployment rate saw a sharp spike during the recent years.
+So, the situation remains volatile and sensitive to economic shocks.
 This volatility has got a direct reverse impact on the students’ brain drain as they despair to find any positive future in the statehood.

 West Bengal lost 3 million jobs from 2015-16 to 2022-23 as per National Statistical Office (NSO) in Annual Survey on Unincorporated Sector Enterprises (ASUSE).